microsoft/AcademicContent/Azure University Tour/WebAppHOL/README.md

 We find ourselves now at a fascinating moment in the history of software development.
 For the first time ever, not only is data about our world abundant, readily available, and easy to share, but nearly unlimited processing power is just as available to anyone who needs it.
 Add to that mix the public availability of new, powerful artificial-intelligence (AI) algorithms that Microsoft had previously used only in-house, and suddenly developers have a mind-boggling degree of programming power, right at their fingertips.
 With AI, we can tap into huge amounts of data and make it work for us by giving us insights about whatever we care about.
 Microsoft Cognitive Services provides a rich source for AI algorithms, enabling your apps to see, hear, speak, understand, and interpret your users' needs.

 In this lab, you will experience the benefits of using AI first-hand.
 You will begin the lab by downloading a short-term vacation-rental web application called ContosoBNB.
-Then you will incorporate into that web application the Project Wollongong API from Cognitive Services.
-Project Wollongong provides a custom score for the attractiveness of a location according to a user's select preferences.
+Then you will incorporate into that web application the Project Local Insights API from Cognitive Services.
+Project Local Insights provides a custom score for the attractiveness of a location according to a user's select preferences.
 After incorporating the API, the ContosoBNB application is able to render a Bing Maps image of several cities within the United States, where the project is supported.
 Circles appear on the rendered map to represent neighborhoods, and each circle displays a number that corresponds to the number of available properties within that neighborhood.
 Neighborhoods are also rated according to preference settings that the user can adjust.
 Finally, using the API, you will alter the neighborhood criteria (categories) displayed in the user interface (UI).
 This step will enable you to customize the attractiveness score of a neighborhood so that the score is determined by its proximity to amenities you prioritize (such as restaurants or parks) within the defined area.

 <a name="Objectives"></a>
 ### Objectives ###